irregularchat/Counter_Malign_Information_Training/Counter_Malign_Information/4-Implement/TE-Countner_Malign_Information/Lesson_Plans/Lesson_01-Identify_Misinformation/Lesson_Plan-Identify_Misinformation/Identify_misinformation-Lesson_Plan.md

 ---
 ### SCOPE OF LESSON

 This 3-hour lesson is an introductory level orientation to identifying misinformation and disinformation.
 The **end state** of this lesson **is for officials working in the information environment to accurately identify misinformation and disinformation.
-The** author's intent **is that participants learn principles and procedures for identifying misinformation and apply structured analytic techniques to detect potential deception.
+The** author's intent **is that participants learn principles and procedures for identifying misinformation and apply structured analytic techniques (SATs) to detect potential deception.
 This lesson reinforces the character attributes of accountability and responsibility.**

 ### Learning Objectives
 ### Terminal Learning Objective (TLO):